cyb3rmik3/mdo-dailyhealthchecks/README.md

 ## 📌 Overview
 This repository provides guidance and practical steps for implementing a **Defender for Office 365 (MDO) operational motion**, with a strong focus on **daily health checks**.

-It is designed to help:
-- Maintain optimal security posture
-- Detect and respond to threats faster
-- Ensure continuous validation of protections

 ---

 | 🎯 Purpose | 🚀 Why This Matters |